Campaigning for the sensitive & appropriate development of St. Christopher’s

 Latest news **

-Members of SCAN & WPCA visit the site
+Members of SCAN & WPCA visit the site during the bidding process

 Recent photos of the site indicate it’s not being cared for and is being allowed to become overgrown